COVID Update for the Kitchen Music Community

 We continue to stay apprised of our local, provincial and federal government announcements and the Toronto District School Board for safety recommendations.
 We will keep you posted on any changes throughout the year and are more than happy to chat with you on the phone.

-Safety plans and procedures are now in place in order to welcome you safely here in-person in the Kitchen.
-Below are our Covid-19 prevention protocols for in-studio lessons beginning Fall 2020:
+Safety plans and procedures are in place in order to welcome you safely here in-person in the Kitchen when official authorities’ recommendations allow.

 •Plexiglass screens have been added between student and teacher.